kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 Restarting everything in a single run can cause massive downtimes that the customer does not expect.
 We have also identified that the current implementation causes the Istio module to have exponential memory growth on large clusters.
 The root cause is the number of API calls to fetch the list of workloads running in the Istio service mesh.
-To admit a workload for restart, be it a Deployment, StatefulSet or DaemonSet, the restarter works on a list of uncorrelated pods.
+To admit a workload for restart, be it a Deployment, StatefulSet, or DaemonSet, the restarter works on a list of uncorrelated Pods.
-In a single reconciliation loop, the restarter fetches the list of all pods in a cluster in paginated chunks of 100.
+In a single reconciliation loop, the restarter fetches the list of all Pods in a cluster in paginated chunks of 100.
-For each chunk, the restarter admits the pods to the predicates, which usually requires additional API calls to retrieve the parent of an admitted pod during restart.
-Listing all pods in a cluster in a single reconcile loop, even with pagination, costs a lot of memory.
-On larger clusters we might end up with a stale cache, which can cause unwanted API errors and another restart run.
-With regular errors, the Istio module can end up in a loop of restarts, causing a lot of downtime for the customer.
+For each chunk, the restarter admits the Pods to the predicates, which usually requires additional API calls to retrieve the parent of an admitted Pod during restart.
+Listing all Pods in a cluster in a single reconcile loop, even with pagination, costs a lot of memory.
+On larger clusters, we might end up with a stale cache, which can cause unwanted API errors and another restart run.
+With regular errors, the Istio module can end up in a loop of restarts, causing significant downtime for the customer.

 This pagination was introduced to avoid overloading the API server with an excessive number of calls.
 That introduced a